-One of the main perks of hybrid cars is their fuel efficiency.
-If you like the idea of going on long drives without stopping to refuel, a hybrid car is a great choice to have.
+One of the main perks of hybrid cars is their fuel efficiency and lower emissions.
+If you like the idea of going on long drives without stopping to refuel, a hybrid car is a great choice.

 But how exactly does it operate and what are the advantages of owning a hybrid car?
-Well, just read on because we’ll be covering everything you need to know.
+We’ll cover everything you need to know, including the best hybrid cars in Malaysia right now.
 Let’s get started.

 What is a Hybrid Car?

 A hybrid car, also commonly known as a Hybrid Electric Vehicle (HEV), uses more than one means of propulsion – it combines a petrol or diesel engine with an electric motor.
 Its electric motor is powered by an additional high-voltage battery pack that’s separate from the car’s conventional 12-volt battery.

 This battery pack is usually recharged via regenerative braking which is when the kinetic energy from braking is converted into electrical energy and sent to the battery.
 However, it can also be automatically charged by the engine as you drive or by plugging the car into a wall charging outlet.

 Depending on the situation, a hybrid car can be propelled exclusively by the gas engine or hybrid motor, or by both at the same time.
 By using both mills or only the hybrid motor at a time, a hybrid vehicle can improve its fuel efficiency and reduce emissions, which is what makes hybrid cars attractive.